Welcome to the BU Exchange Program! This Pre-departure Page is your one-stop-shop for all program related information prior to your arrival in Boston.

 Admissions Packet

-A packet containing your official admission letter and immigration documents will be sent to your home university by mid-June for fall students and mid-November for spring students.
-Step-by-step instructions to apply for your J-1 visa at a U.S. Embassy or Consulate will be included in that packet, it is important that you follow them very carefully.
-We are aware that Consulates and Embassies are still experiencing delays, so we are processing these and sending them out as quickly as possible.
-If you will not be able to pick your documents up from your school in December, e-mail Program Manager Sage Suorsa to provide your travel plans.
-Otherwise, there is no need to e-mail Sage or the ISSO to ask when the documents will arrive.
-Instead, please check in with your home university’s exchange program representative, as Sage will be in touch with him or her.
+Your official admission letter and immigration documents will be e-mailed to you (or mailed, in some cases) by mid-June for students starting their exchange in the fall and mid-November for students starting in the spring.
+Step-by-step instructions to apply for your J-1 visa at a U.S. Embassy or Consulate will be included in that packet or e-mail, and it is important that you follow them very carefully.
+There is no need to e-mail Program Manager Sage Suorsa or the International Students and Scholars Office (ISSO) to ask when the documents will arrive.
+We are aware that Consulates and Embassies may still be experiencing delays, so we are processing these and sending them out as quickly as possible.
+Instead, please check in with your home university’s exchange program representative, as Sage has regular contact with him or her.

 Visa Instructions

-The visa instructions included in your admissions packet can also be found online.
-If you have questions about your visa or immigration documents you should contact BU International Students & Scholars office at issogac@bu.edu.
+The visa instructions included in the email you receive, or in the portal you’re given access to, can also be found online.
+If you have questions about your visa or immigration documents, you should contact BU International Students & Scholars office at issogac@bu.edu.
 In addition, your home university exchange coordinator may be able to advise you on the visa process and timeline.
 Citizens of all countries, except Canada, are required to be in possession of J-1 visas to enter the U.S. as exchange visitors.
-Canadian citizens are, however, required to be in possession of DS-2019 forms.
 You must initiate the visa application process with the nearest U.S. Embassy or Consulate as soon as you receive your packet; you cannot apply for a visa appointment before you receive your DS-2019 form.
 It is strongly recommended that you review the website of that consular post to learn about their specific visa application procedures, documentary requirements and deadlines.
+Canadian citizens are, however, required to be in possession of DS-2019 forms.

-Students may experience significant delays during this process due to COVID-19-related office closures, reduced office hours and international travel restrictions.
-Please be ready to make an appointment as soon as your local Embassy or Consulate will allow, in order to have the best chance of receiving your visa in time to attend our program and keep Sage Suorsa, at BU, and the Exchange Programs advisor at your home institution apprised of your situation.
+Please be ready to make an appointment as soon as your local Embassy or Consulate will allow, in order to have the best chance of receiving your visa in time to attend our program.
 BU cannot help students get earlier visa appointments.
-You may ask your consulate or Embassy if they offer emergency visa appointments for exchange students.
+You may ask your Consulate or Embassy if they offer emergency visa appointments for exchange students.
+Otherwise, keep an eye on the appointment page to see if any earlier time slots are released by the Consulate/Embassy, or open up due to cancellations.

 Information for U.S. Citizens

-Exchange students who are also U.S. citizens (or who are legal U.S. Residents) do not need a visa to study at BU.
+Exchange students who are also U.S. citizens (or who are legal U.S. Residents) do not need a visa to study at BU, and our ISSO will not issue one for anyone with this status.
 Any student who has a U.S. passport must enter the U.S. using that passport when they come to study at BU.
-They must not obtain a visa and/or enter on a foreign passport.
+They are not eligible to obtain a visa and they must not enter the country on a foreign passport.
+Inform Sage Suorsa immediately if you think you will have trouble receiving your new or renewed passport in time to begin the program.

 Apply for BU On-Campus Housing: Due JUN 1 (Fall)/NOV 30 (Spring)

-As an exchange student on a program administered by Boston University Study Abroad, you are guaranteed housing within the BU system (students on other exchange programs, such as those administered by the Boston University School of Law or MET International, should contact their host school for information about housing).
+Most exchange students who submit a housing application by the deadline are guaranteed housing within the BU system.
+(Students on other exchange programs, such as those administered by the Boston University School of Law or MET International, should contact their host school for information about housing.)
 This usually means living in a dormitory or apartment-style residence on campus, though in times of high demand students may be housed further from campus, in a hotel or other accommodation.
 You also have the option of living off-campus if you prefer to do so.
 Please review the housing and dining information below very carefully to make sure you understand your options before deciding where to live in Boston.

 On-Campus Housing